rabe42/spipes/Readme.md

 ## Open Topics
 [*] Reading just the delta.
-[*] Moving exported messages to a special done queue.
+[*] Moving exported messages to a special "exported" store.
-[ ] Moving non exported messages to a error queue.
+[ ] Moving non exported messages to a "error" store.
 [ ] Parallel exporting but sequencial remove of the lock file.
 (Performance)

 # Environment